OmniOMR/mung/docs/ontology-reference/stems.md

 🤖 **Validation rules:**

-- `stem` must have exactly one inlink from some notehead.
+- `stem` must have at least one inlink from some notehead (chord stems have more than one).